nandakishormpai/manglish_lyrics_generator/README.md

 ## How to configure

-Inorder to run the project, load the python jupyter notebook found [here](https://github.com/nandakishormpai2001/manglish_lyrics_generator/blob/main/model/train_notebook/manglish_lyrics_generator.ipynb) in a Google Colab.
+Inorder to train the model, load the python jupyter notebook found [here](https://github.com/nandakishormpai2001/manglish_lyrics_generator/blob/main/model/train_notebook/manglish_lyrics_generator.ipynb) in a Google Colab.
 Then upload the zip file found [here](https://github.com/nandakishormpai2001/manglish_lyrics_generator/blob/main/model/train_notebook/data.zip) into the Google Colab.
 The project is now configured and is ready for running.

 ## How to Run